Combodo/iTop/readme.txt

 #381 	Deletion of dependencies could fail in a multi-org environment
 #241 	"status" is a free-text field when configuring a Trigger
 #358 	Multi-column queries sometimes returning an empty set
-#383 	OQL: negative integers not allowed (workaround: 0 - 1)
 #399 	Copy/paste from iTop's CaseLog looses tabs
 #343 	CKEditor (HTML Editor) not compatible with direct object creation on ExtKeys
 #350 	Object edition form: validation does not tell which field has a problem
-#317 	Edition of a Document - opens the second tab
 #730  Leaving temporary files when performing a backup of the data during installation